 IMPORTANT: I have found Mondays are notoriously the worse day to send a mass e-mail campaign; therefore, avoid this day altogether.

 6. Avoid Writing A Wall Of Text: A reader should be able to “scan” your newsletter.
-That said, use headlines, sub-headlines, bullet points as well as short and snappy sentences.
-If you need more room to tell a story, give a reader the option to a “Read More” hyperlink.
+That said, use headlines, sub-headlines, bullet points, and short and snappy sentences.
+If you need more room to tell a story, give a reader a “Read More” hyperlink to a landing page.

 7. Use This 6-Step Proofing Process: My company’s six-step review process is: